List of accolades received by Gravity (2013 film)

 Gravity is a 2013 science-fiction thriller film directed, co-produced, co-written, and co-edited by Alfonso Cuarón.
 The film's musical score was composed by Steven Price, with the cinematography provided by Cuarón's longtime collaborator, Emmanuel Lubezki.
 The film stars Sandra Bullock and George Clooney as astronauts involved in the mid-orbit destruction of a Space Shuttle and their attempt to return to Earth.

-Gravity premiered at the 70th Venice International Film Festival on August 28, 2013 where it won the Future Film Festival Digital Award.
-The film then received a wide release at over 3,500 theaters in the United States and Canada on October 4, 2013 by Warner Bros.
+Gravity premiered at the 70th Venice International Film Festival on August 28, 2013, where it won the Future Film Festival Digital Award.
+The film then received a wide release at over 3,500 theaters in the United States and Canada on October 4, 2013, by Warner Bros.
 On its opening weekend, it grossed over $55 million which broke the North American opening weekend record for the month of October.
 Gravity grossed a worldwide total of over $723 million on a budget of $100 million.
 As of 2019, it is Clooney's highest-grossing film to date.
 Rotten Tomatoes, a review aggregator, surveyed 345 reviews and judged 96 percent to be positive.

-Gravity garnered awards and nominations in a variety of categories with particular praise for its direction, cinematography, score, and visual effects.
+Gravity garnered awards and nominations in various categories with particular recognition for its direction, cinematography, score, and visual effects.
 The film received 10 nominations at the 86th Academy Awards, the most nominations of 2014's ceremony tied with American Hustle.
 It went on to earn the most awards at the ceremony, winning seven including Best Director for Cuarón, Best Cinematography for Lubezki, Best Original Score for Price, and Best Visual Effects.
 The film received four nominations at the 71st Golden Globe Awards, with Cuarón winning for Best Director.
 Gravity led the nominations at the 67th British Academy Film Awards with eleven nominations.
 The film won six awards, the most at the ceremony, including Outstanding British Film, Best Director for Cuarón, Best Cinematography for Lubezki, Best Original Music for Price, and Best Visual Effects.